Career clusters can help you pick a career path. Learn about 14 of the most common clusters today.

 Architects

-The arts, AV technology, and communications career cluster involves jobs focused on such creative tasks as acting, writing, and working on film productions.
+The arts, entertainment, and design career cluster involves jobs focused on such creative tasks as acting, writing, graphic design, and working on film productions.
 The diverse nature of these occupations means that those employed in them work in a variety of environments, from outdoor film shoots where collaboration is key to solitary rooms where writers can gain the peace and quiet required to compose their next draft.

-According to the BLS, many of the jobs in this cluster require at least a bachelor’s degree, but some can be obtained with a high school degree or equivalent and short on-the-job training.
+According to the BLS, many of the jobs in this cluster require at least a bachelor’s degree, but you can obtain some jobs with a high school degree or equivalent and short on-the-job training.

-The nature of this cluster means that it is well-suited to individuals who enjoy creative undertakings and turning abstract ideas into reality through concrete problem-solving.
+The nature of this cluster means that it suits individuals who enjoy creative undertakings and turning abstract ideas into reality through concrete problem-solving.
 Some jobs commonly found in this cluster include:

 Photographer